-3 On the link between spatial grain and trends of biodiversity
+Spatial scale vs temporal trends

-The median spatial extent of the 17 articles is 5.20475^{5} Km2, with the smallest area of 1800 Km2 and the greatest representing the global emerged surface (i.e. 1.4894^{8} Km2).
-Overall, there were 11 Decrease, 31 Increase and 14 Stable reliable trends (i.e. spatially replicated) across the literature, without consideration of any metric or spatial scales.
+Overall trends.
+The median spatial extent of the 17 articles is 5.20475^{5} Km2, with the smallest area of 1800 Km2 and the greatest representing the global continent surfaces (i.e. 1.4894^{8} Km2).
+These articles reported XXX combinations of scales and metrics.
+From these, there were 11 Decreases, 31 Increases and 14 Stable trends across the literature.

-One have to keep in mind that the proportions of the trends presented here is not representative of the overall trend usually found in the scientific literature.
-Taking only the articles with spatial replicates reduces the number of studies and thus doesn’t reflect the overall dynamic of biodiversity, which is not the purpose of this review.
-As a matter of fact, meta-analysis by Fraixedas et al. (2020) indicates that around half of bird related indicators are declining and that only 20% of them are increasing.

 In our case, local scales are more represented than the others and the number of articles decreases with the increasing spatial scale (Figure 3.1).
 This is expected, as the spatial replications get more demanding in organization and resources as the grain size enlarges.
 The Increase of the metrics seems to be dominating at smaller scales.
-On an other hand, the proportion of Decrease is more important at regional scales than at local scales.
-At the global scale, no Increase were found.Replicated species richness and abundance metrics are very represented in the scientific literature (Figure 3.2).
+On the other hand, the proportion of Decrease is larger at regional scales than at local scales.
+At the global scale, no Increase was found.

+Trends by metric.
+Among the different metrics, most of the examined studies deal with temporal trends of species richness and abundance (Figure 3.2).
 The less common trend of abundance is Increase, whilst Decrease and Stability are both as common.
 Diversity indexes (i.e. Sørensen and Jaccard) were always found increasing and temporal β-diversity was found most of the time increasing and never decreasing.
-The small frequency of the other metrics doesn’t allow one to discuss the trend proportions.
+The use of the other metrics was rare.

-Figure 3.1: Proportion of Increase, Decrease or Stable trends for each spatial scale

-Figure 3.2: Proportion of Increase, Decrease or Stable trends for each of the metric

-At local scales, species richness experiences dominantly increase (Figure 3.3).
-Evenness indexes, i.e. taxonomic and functional evenness, are mainly found increasing.
-Concerning the abundance indexes, the stability dominates but the increase is also often witnessed.
-In contrast, at regional scale, abundance metrics always decrease, whilst temporal β-diversity always increase.
-Species richness experiments mainly increases, then stability but no decrease is reported.
-Concerning national and global scales, one have to keep in mind that spatial replicates are less frequent and that most of the trends reported here for these two spatial scales are not replicated.
-Exceptions are made by D. Bowler et al. (2021) and Donald, Green, and Heath (2001).
-The former showed negative trends in abundance indexes for Denmark and Germany and positive trends for Switzerland and Czech Republic, indicating that one can not conclude about general trend at national scale (here referred as Stable).
-However, for Donald, Green, and Heath (2001), trends of mean populations were computed for 30 European countries and the majority was negative.
-No positive trend seem dominant at these spatial scales.
-Global trends only come from Jarzyna and Jetz (2018).
+Trends by spatial grain.
+In the studies that we reviewed, at local grains, species richness mostly increased (Figure 3.3).
+Evenness indices, i.e. taxonomic and functional evenness, were also mostly increasing.
+Concerning the abundance indices, we found mostly no trend, or increases.
+At regional grains, abundance metrics always decreased, temporal β-diversity always increased, and species richness increased.
+At national and global grains, studies analyzing multiple locations are rare, and most trends reported here for these two spatial scales are not replicated.
+Exceptions are D. Bowler et al. (2021) and Donald, Green, and Heath (2001).
+The former showed negative trends in abundance indices for Denmark and Germany, and positive trends for Switzerland and Czech Republic, i.e. no clear direction of the trend (here referred as Stable).
+However, for Donald, Green, and Heath (2001), trends of mean population size were computed for 30 European countries and the majority was negative.
+Global trends only come from Jarzyna and Jetz (2018), who report a global decrease of species richness and a stable temporal beta-diversity.

+Figure 3.1: Proportion of Increase, Decrease or Stable trends for each spatial grain.

+Figure 3.2: Proportion of Increase, Decrease or Stable trends for each of the metric.

 Figure 3.3: Proportion of Increase, Decrease or Stable trends for each metric.
-Each panel represent one spatial scale
+Each panel represent one spatial scale.